portdebarcelona/OpenInfoAPI-Ports/docs/semantic.md

 ### Data model / Reference data model / Common Data Models
 - A Data Model is an abstract model that organizes information entities and standardizes how they relate to one another and to the real world.
 The model provides a standard means by which data may be described, categorized and also shared.
 - Data Model contains relationships between tables that which addresses cardinality and nullability of the relationships.
-- A Data Model is composed by a set of Entities or Terms, several Attributes, sometimes some Metadata and relationships among them.
+- The main constructs of a Data Model are Entities (terms or instances), Attributes (properties) and Relationships.
+Entities can be the subject of properties and relationships.
+Properties and relationships can be the subject of other properties and relationships.
   - Entities:
     - Entities represent a thing.
     - Entities include a semantic type that describes the type of thing represented by the entity.
-    - Some examples of entities are person, company, building, ship, container...
+    - Some examples of entities are: person, company, building, ship, container...
   - Attributes:
     - Attributes are properties of entities.
+    - A property is a combination of an attribute and its value.
     - Attributes describe the current state of the entity they belong to.
-    - Attributes also provide information on the interactions between entities.
+    - Attributes can also provide information on the interactions between entities.
     - Each implementation defines its minimal set of attributes.
-    - Some examples of attributes are address, type of ship, temperature,...
-  - Metadata:
+    - Some nested properties of properties are called metadata.
+They describe what is the functionality provided by an attribute to the user or a system that reads the attribute.
     - Metadata is data that describes data.
-    - Metadata describes what is the functionality provided by an attribute to the user or a system that reads the attribute.
-    - Some examples of metadata are date created, accuracy,...
+    - Some examples of attributes are: address, type of ship, temperature,...
+And some examples of metadata are: date created, accuracy,...
   - Relationships:
     - In a Data Model there are relationships between their entities.
+    - Relationships can be expressed as new types of attributes intended to link one entity to another entity.
+    - In some implementations, a relationship is expressed by means of a special attribute with a special value (relationship’s object), that is a URI which points to another entity.
     - For example, a container ship carries several containers and and several packages are stuffed on a container.

 - There are several data models and each one establishes the minimun information for defining their entities and attributes, for example: